HEAL/cedar-form-docs/docs/index.md

 * For questions or support, contact heal-support@datacommons.io.
 We are happy to help!

 !!! note
-    **Collapse sections by clicking the section heading (green).
-Click the section heading again to expand it..**
+    Collapse sections by clicking the section heading (green).
+Click the section heading again to expand it.

 !!! note
-    **Help text is available.
-Once you enter a field, mouse over the “?” icon in the upper right to view help text for that field.**
+    Help text is available.
+Once you enter a field, mouse over the “?” icon in the upper right to view help text for that field.

 !!! note
-    **The Platform will provide access to a portal, so investigators can update metadata fields as their study moves through its life-cycle.
-To update metadata fields before this portal is available, contact the Platform Help Desk at heal-support@datacommons.io.**
+    The Platform will provide access to a portal, so investigators can update metadata fields as their study moves through its life-cycle.
+To update metadata fields before this portal is available, contact the Platform Help Desk at heal-support@datacommons.io.

 !!! note
-    **ALL entries into this form may be used for HEAL investigator outreach, to provide data sharing support and extend data collaboration invitations, AND by the NIH HEAL office to track progress.**
+    ALL entries into this form may be used for HEAL investigator outreach, to provide data sharing support and extend data collaboration invitations, AND by the NIH HEAL office to track progress.

 !!! note
-    **MOUD defines medications for opioid use disorder, and OUD defines opioid use disorder.**
+    MOUD defines medications for opioid use disorder, and OUD defines opioid use disorder.

 !!! note
-    **The Platform will provide a portal for investigators to update metadata fields.
-For updates before the portal is available, contact the Platform Help Desk at heal-support@datacommons.io.**
+    The Platform will provide a portal for investigators to update metadata fields.
+For updates before the portal is available, contact the Platform Help Desk at heal-support@datacommons.io.